Covid travel: restrictions, flight delays and cancellations, and your passenger rights

-Many countries have restricted travel to slow down the spread of the new coronavirus, which causes a respiratory disease called Covid-19.
+Many countries are restricting travel to slow down the spread of the new coronavirus, which causes a respiratory disease called Covid-19.
 This has led to mass cancellations of flights around the globe to help combat its transmission.
 Though these canceled flights are not eligible for compensation, as an air passenger, you still have rights.
 Read on to find out more.

 Not sure if your flight was canceled due to the coronavirus?
 Check your flight below.